RavensbourneWebMedia/Dynamic-Web/sessions/02/README.md

 ### What is your prototypes looking like?

-Present your prototypes in class for feedback together first and then 1-2-1 Tutorials
+Present your prototyped ideas in class for feedback together first and then 1-2-1 Tutorials

 * Print them out and hang it up on the wall for feedback.